-Right now, there are about 349 children and teens in Arkansas whose parents’ parental rights have been terminated and are currently seeking a forever family.
+Did you know that out of the over 400,000 children and teens in foster care in the United States, over 100,000 of them are waiting to be adopted?
+Right now, there are 292 children in Arkansas whose parents’ parental rights have been terminated and are currently seeking a forever family.

 While we continue our study and work to reduce the number of children entering the foster care system, we encourage you to explore how your family may be able to help.

-As part of the Every Day Counts campaign, Project Zero took on the challenge of creating a short film about every child currently waiting.
-Project Zero is a non-profit organization with a mission to diligently and enthusiastically promote adoption through the foster care system with the ultimate goal of finding a forever family for every child who is waiting.
+After the launch of the program, Project Zero took on the challenge to give every waiting child a short film by the end of 2021.
+Project Zero is a non-profit organization whose mission is to diligently and enthusiastically promote adoption through the foster care system with the ultimate goal of finding a forever family for every child who is waiting.
+These short films have been a critical piece in finding adoptive families for children in foster care.
+You can find the films and more information about each child in Project Zero’s Arkansas Heart Gallery at www.theprojectzero.org.